Propylene glycol is a substance commonly used as a food additive or ingredient in many cosmetic and hygiene products.

 There have been some reports of propylene glycol causing brain-related symptoms.

-One case states that a woman with epilepsy developed repetitive convulsions and stupor due to propylene glycol poisoning from an unknown source (29).
+In one case, a woman with epilepsy developed repetitive convulsions and stupor due to propylene glycol poisoning from an unknown source (29).

 Seizures have also been observed in infants who developed toxicity from injectable medications (22).